bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 The "Figure" caption does not seem to be able to be shifted to a Left or Right position other than the Center position.

+# The Tikzpicture

+When a Tikzpiture is placed in a "tabular", for example the second column and the first row, it will try to align with the text that is the first column and first row, such that the bottom of that picture aligns with the baseline text in the first row.
+This will create an effect such that the picture will "rise" above the text in the first column if it has a significant height.
+To solve this problem is to wrap the Tikzpicture inside an inner "tabular".